Uniswap/docs/versioned_docs/version-V1/overview/p2e/rentals.md

 When renting a DEGEN NFT, you will receive temporary access to play our first game, Nifty Smashers.

-In order to rent a DEGEN, you'll need NFTL in your crypto wallet (NFTL can be swapped for wETH on [SushiSwap](https://sushi.com/).
+In order to rent a DEGEN, you'll need NFTL in your crypto wallet (NFTL can be swapped for wETH on [SushiSwap](https://sushi.com/)).

 There will be a small, up-front rental fee - 50% of this cost will be burned (removed from circulation) and 50% goes to the NFT owner.

-The rental fee is determined based on the number of people renting a DEGEN - the rental feee increases as demand increases.
+The rental fee is determined based on the number of people renting a DEGEN - the rental fee increases as demand increases.

 Rental fees will be charged weekly, with daily rental fees kicking in after the first week (equivalent to approximately 5-10% of the original rental cost).